nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### FileOffset

 We send this to the uploading peer at the beginning of a 'F' connection, to tell them how many bytes of the file we've previously downloaded.
 If none, the offset is 0.

+Soulseek NS fails to read the size of an incomplete file if more than 2 GB of the file has been downloaded by them, and their download pauses and later resumes.
+The legacy client then sends us an invalid file offset of -1.

 ### Data Order